nikhithajoy/nikhithajoy/README.md

 <h3 align="center">AI Engineer | Exploring Gen AI & AI Agents</h3>

 <p>
-I work on building practical AI systems—especially around LLMs and agent-based applications.
+I work on building practical AI systems, especially around LLMs and agent-based applications.
 I enjoy taking ideas from “this might work” to something real and usable, whether it’s a conversational system, a pipeline, or an experiment that teaches me something new.

 Most of what I learn comes from building.
 This GitHub is a collection of those projects, some polished, some experimental, all part of my journey of understanding how AI systems actually work in practice.